 Spa treatments, hair and nails, yoga classes, tourist entertainment (which is all in US dollars here) need to be taken into consideration to truly determine how much it costs to live in Mexico.
 With all this new-found information, you may want to rethink your generic question and do your own research into finding out YOUR true cost of living in Mexico.

-Hopefully now you understand why no one can answer the generic question how much does it cost to live in Mexico.
+Hopefully this sheds some light on why there is no one answer to how much does it cost to live in Mexico.